-- Become a certified John Deere Technician in Basic Electrical and Electronics, Basic Hydraulics and Service Advisor Diagnostic Systems.
+- Become a certified Technician in Basic Electrical and Electronics, Basic Hydraulics and Diagnostic Systems.

-- Develop agricultural equipment service skills for entry-level employment at agricultural equipment dealerships.
+- Develop agricultural equipment service skills for entry-level employment at agricultural equipment employers.

 In the Agricultural Equipment Technology program, you have the opportunity to:

-- Learn from experts in agricultural equipment both at the college and at your sponsoring John Deere dealership.
+- Learn from experts in agricultural equipment both at the college and through your internship.